juliusgh/NumSim/README.md

 We provided multiple example applications for our project.
 The following sections provide instructions on how to run them.
-New domains can be created using the convert_image_to_domain.py script.
+New domains can be created using the `convert_image_to_domain.py` script.
 The script is located in `parameters/script`.
 It takes images as inputs.
-Some lines have to be adapted accordingly to the situation
+Some lines have to be adapted accordingly to the situation.

 All simulations must be run from within the `build` directory.